As Fast As Possible

 SSD vs HDD Gaming Load Times

-In certain multiplayer games without start timers such as Left 4 Dead 2, you can actually get in the game faster and therefore be at an advantage against your opponents.
+In certain multiplayer games without start timers such as Left 4 Dead 2, you can actually get in the game faster and therefore be at an excellent advantage against your opponents.
 Most competitive games, however, will have a start timer.

 Installing Games On SSD or HDD?